 What Should I Do If I Was Bitten by a Pit Bull?

 The pit bull is a dog breed that is commonly associated with serious and fatal bites and attacks.
-While proponents and supporters of the breed insist that pit bulls, on the whole, are misunderstood and that many of the attacks in which pit bulls are involved are not the result of any vicious tendency inherent in the breed, the fact remains that pit bulls are responsible for a large percentage of fatal dog bites and attacks.
+While proponents and supporters of the breed insist that pit bulls, on the whole, are misunderstood and that many of the attacks in which pit bulls are involved are not the result of any vicious tendency inherent in the breed, the fact remains that pit bulls were responsible for a 69% of fatal dog bites and attacks in 2019.

 1. Seek Medical Attention

-If you have been bitten by a pit bull, the first thing you should do is immediately seek medical attention.
-Dog bites can cause serious infections and may carry rabies if the dog has not vaccinated.
-Dog bites can cause serious and even life-threatening injuries if not treated quickly and properly, so it is important to visit the ER or your family doctor immediately.
-This will also provide documentation of your injury and treatment that your lawyer can use to prove the extent of your injuries and prove such injuries resulted from the dog bite.
+If you have been bitten by a pit bull, you should immediately seek medical attention and wash the wound with soap and water.
+Dog bites can cause serious infections and even life-threatening injuries if not treated quickly and properly.
+A pit bull bite may also transmit rabies to the victim if the dog has not been vaccinated.
+Your doctor will be able to provide the necessary treatment and document your injury, which your lawyer may later use to prove the extent of your injuries from the dog bite.

 2. Contact Animal Control

-After any dog bite, you should contact Animal Control and report the bite.
-This provides official documentation of the bite and the details surrounding the incident.
-The owner will also be required to demonstrate that the dog has been vaccinated for rabies, and if unable to do so, the dog will be quarantined for ten days in order to determine if it has rabies.
+After a pit bull attack, you should contact Animal Control and report the bite.
+This provides official documentation of the bite and the details surrounding the attack.
+The owner will be required to demonstrate that the dog has been vaccinated for rabies, and if unable to do so, the dog will be quarantined for ten days to determine if it has rabies.
+If you cannot locate the owner, you may need to undergo a series of rabies shots.

 3. Document Injuries and Details

-It is important to document your injuries.
-Be sure to take photos of the bite and affected area, as soon as possible after the bite occurs, but also throughout the treatment and healing process.
-You should also gather as much evidence as possible regarding details of events surrounding the incident, including photos of the area where it occurred.
+It is important to document your injuries after a pit bull attack.
+Be sure to take photos of the bite and affected area, as soon as possible after the bite occurs and throughout the treatment and healing process.
+You should also gather as much evidence as possible about the events surrounding the incident, including photos of the area where it occurred.
 Some useful questions to ask yourself are:

 - What were you doing before the attack?